David CanaryAssistant Coach

 The 2014 season proved to be one of the greatest in the program’s history.
 Johnson County posted a school record mark of 50-14, captured the East Jayhawk Conference and Region VI titles, finished ranked fourth in the final NJCAA Coaches Poll and made the program’s second appearance at the NJCCA JUCO World Series in Grand Junction, Colo.
 The season also produced one All-American, two All-Region VI and a record 12 All-East Jayhawk Conference performers.

-Last season the squad nearly matched that win total, finishing 49-11 overall and ranked eighth in the final NJCAA poll.
+In 2015, the squad nearly matched that win total, finishing 49-11 overall and ranked eighth in the final NJCAA poll.
 The Cavaliers were also one the top power-hitting teams in the nation, finishing third with 106 team home runs.
 Individually, JCCC had two players in the top 10 in home runs.
 Anthony Miller was second with a school record 26 home runs, and Ben Calvano was sixth with 19.
-The season also produced a record 13 all-conference performers, and four All-Region VI selections
+The season also produced a record 13 all-conference performers, and four All-Region VI selections.

 While new to the Cavaliers staff in 2008, Canary was not a stranger to coaching at the collegiate level.
 He joined the staff after serving three years as an assistant for Union University in Jackson, Tenn.
 Canary served as a hitting coach and recruiting coordinator for the Bulldogs.
 In his three seasons on staff, Canary helped the Bulldogs post back-to-back 30-win seasons in 2006 and 2007, and hit collectively .299 as a team over those three years.
 The 2006 squad belted 607 hits, hit .312 overall and earned a spot in the NAIA Region XI Tournament.
 Additionally, Canary helped foster the career of Jud Powers, who earned NAIA All-America accolades following the 2006 campaign.
 Canary also helped coach 11 all-conference players, three Rawlings Gold Glove winners and two all-region selections.